 Activities to do at Las Bachas Beach

-- Wildlife observation: Enjoy the unique Galapagos wildlife, you can see sea turtles nesting and marine iguanas resting on the rocks.
-Don't forget to keep a respectful distance and avoid disturbing the animals.
+- Wildlife Observation: Enjoy the unique wildlife of Galapagos, such as nesting sea turtles and marine iguanas resting on the rocks.
+Remember to maintain a respectful distance and avoid disturbing the animals.

 - Snorkeling: Explore the crystal clear waters and observe the diverse marine life, including tropical fish, rays and, if you're lucky, even sharks!
 But don't